 I am living proof that you CAN entirely travel without plastic water bottles.
-It is now two years since I last lifted a single-use plastic water bottle to my lips, and I spent most of that time traveling full time.
+It is now nearly three years since I last lifted a single-use plastic water bottle to my lips, and I spent most of that time traveling full time.

 Here are 10 tips to help you ditch plastic water bottles even when you’re on the road: